-Madalyn MeMurtry
+Madalyn McMurtry

 Wow!
-You really want to go to 4-H Camp.
-But how do you get the decision-makers in your home - mom, dad, grandparents, or whoever has to say "yes!" - to allow you go to camp next summer?
+You really want to go to 4-H Camp!
+Now, you just have to get the decision makers in your home - mom, dad, grandparents or whoever - to say YES! - to allow you go to camp next summer?

 You could just beg.
-Or, you might consider sending a persuasive letter.
+However, you might consider sending a persuasive letter.
 A persuasive letter is a type of letter that, many times, is written to complain about a problem or situation and offer a possible solution.
 Say, for example, you heard the Candy Co. is about to stop making your favorite candy.
 You might send the Candy Co. a persuasive letter, stating your opinion - "Please don't stop making Giant Gummy Worms!" - and offering your suggestions on how to solve the problem.